ClementNerma/NightOS/docs/specs/shell-scripting.md

 end
 ```

-The `failable` keyword must be present before the return type to indicate the function may fail (even if the function doesn't return anything).
+The `fallible` keyword must be present before the return type to indicate the function may fail (even if the function doesn't return anything).

 When a function fails, the program stops and print the provided error message.
 But it's also possible to handle the error: